 - By advisor only; not by parties

 - Only relevant questions allowed/panel makes relevance determinations

-- Relevant evidence evidence having any tendency to make the existence of any fact that is of consequence to the determination more or less probable than it would be without it (not defined by rule)
+- Relevant evidence related to the allegations under investigation.
+Questions are relevant if they seek evidence that may aid in showing whether allegations occurred.

 - Repetitive questions are irrelevant

 - Party can refuse to be cross-examined

 - Panel cannot infer guilt